PantelisDeveloping/Agentic-Hackathon-Microsoft/README.md

    - Acts independently to schedule micro-interventions throughout your day (e.g., 3-min breathwork, 15-min memory task, adjust lighting, suggest a walk).
    - Cancels or reschedules interventions based on real-time conditions (e.g., you're stressed or in a meeting).

-4. **Digital Twin Simulation**
+4. **Cognitive Digital Twin Simulation**
    Builds a simulated cognitive twin that tests out various routines, stressors, or supplements to predict their impact before making real-world suggestions.

 5. **Conversational Metacognition Coach**
-   You can talk to NeuroWeaver about why you’re procrastinating, why your focus dipped, or how your memory feels different—like a therapist meets productivity guru meets neuroscientist.
+   You can talk to NeuroX about why you’re procrastinating, why your focus dipped, or how your memory feels different—like a therapist meets productivity guru meets neuroscientist.

 6. **Ethical Feedback Loop**
    Allows the user to audit, tune, and override the agent's plans, with clear logs of reasoning, uncertainty, and evidence behind each action.